accordproject/demo-template/archives/latedeliveryandpenalty-typescript/logic/README.md

 # Template Logic

-To write your template logic you should first generate the TypeScript source code for the template using the `concerto compile --model model.cto --target typescript --output generated` CLI command.
+To write your template logic you should first generate the TypeScript source code for the template using the `concerto compile --model model/model.cto --target typescript --output logic/generated` CLI command.
+Run the command from the root of the template (same location as the package.json file for the template).

 You can then define and export the template logic class, which should implement the `TemplateLogic` interface, implementing the trigger method and optionally the init method.